British Red Cross supports people affected by Storm Arwen

 Supporting vulnerable people

-Right now, we are working with partners to contact thousands of people who are vulnerable and without power to identify and support them with any practical and emotional needs.
+We worked with partners to contact thousands of people who are vulnerable and without power to identify and support them with any practical and emotional needs.

 Cathie Sanderson and her mother, also from Cumbria, were supported by Red Cross volunteers.
 She said: